 This 18-month course is going to take a very deep dive into the whitework/cutwork found on English band samplers of the 17th century.
 While we are attracted to the large geometry patterns, often called reticella, there are several other techniques which are characteristic and found on most samplers of the period in concert with these complex bands.
 Over 1/2 of the course will be devoted to the reticella techniques.

-The third project is a band sampler of your own design based on all the materials we will be looking at, provided patterns, and the real 16th-17th century pattern books.
+The third project is a punta-in-aria length of lace.
+A fourth project can be worked, a band sampler of your own design based on all the materials we will be looking at, provided patterns, and the real 16th-17th century pattern books.
 In order to do this, the course is taking on the unique challenge that presented the 17th century teacher/embroiderer - the geometry and math of this type of work.
 When looking at band samplers, we will find that often the pattern didn’t quite fit the chosen width of the sampler the person had chosen to make and that had consequences that had to be filled in or not.
 It could make for awkward spots in an otherwise stunning piece.
 I wanted to solve that and answer the questions of how to scale the patterns, how wide to work the bands, over what count and if you were working all these bands with disparate scales of withdrawn threads, how to make them all fit exactly in the boundaries of the sampler without excess room left over in the band.

 The course will include detailed photographs of at least five samplers to illustrate techniques.
 This will be augmented by Pintrest boards to go with the course as both a general reference and specific references in the course text to illustrate points.